-In the Matter of Kansas City Power & Light Company's Request for Authority to Implement A General Rate Increase for Electric Service

-Case No. ER-2012-0174

-AFFIDAVIT OF DARREL L. HENSLEY

-STATE OF MISSOURI ) ) ss COUNTY OF JACKSON )

-Darrel L. Hensley, being first duly sworn on his oath, states:

-1. My name is Darrel L. Hensley.
-I work in Kansas City, Missouri, and I am employed by Kansas City Power & Light Company as Senior Director - Generation.

-2. Attached hereto and made a part hereof for all purposes is my Rebuttal Testimony on behalf of Kansas City Power & Light Company consisting of $\underline{Seven}$ (7)

-pages, having been prepared in written form for introduction into evidence in the abovecaptioned docket.
+In the Matter of Kansas City Power & Light) Company's Request for Authority to Implement) A General Rate Increase for Electric Service) Case No. ER-2012-0174 AFFIDAVIT OF DARREL L. HENSLEY STATE OF MISSOURI) COUNTY OF JACKSON) Darrel L. Hensley, being first duly sworn on his oath, states: 1.
+My name is Darrel L. Hensley.
+I work in Kansas City, Missouri, and I an employed by Kansas City Power & Light Company as Senior Director - Generation.
+2. Attached hereto and made a part hereof for all purposes is my Rebuttal Testimony on behalf of Kansas City Power & Light Company consisting of Seven (7) pages, having been prepared in written form for introduction into evidence in the above captioned docket.
 3. I have knowledge of the matters set forth therein.
-I hereby swear and affirm that my answers contained in the attached testimony to the questions therein propounded, including any attachments thereto, are true and accurate to the best of my knowledge, information and belief.
+I hereby swear and affirm that my answers contained in the attached testimony to the questions therein propounded, including any attachments thereto, are true and accurate to the best of my knowledge, information and Subscribed and sworn before me this 5th day of September 2012 Subscribed and sworn before me this day of September, 2012.
+Micol A William Notary Public My commission expires: T-16.
+4 2015 NICOLE A. WEHRY Notary Public - Notary Seal State of Missouri Commissioned for Jackson County My Commission Expires: February 04, 2015 Commission Number: 11391200

-1. Hensley Darrel L. Henslev

-Subscribed and sworn before me this $5^{++}$ day of September, 2012.

-Notary Public

-My commission expires: T-16.4, 2015

-NICOLE A. WEHRY

-Notary Public - Notary Seal

-State of Missouri

-Commissioned for Jackson County

-My Commission Expires: February 04, 2015 Commission Number: 11391200

-Commission Number: 11391200